mr5z/ExLang/README.md

 ## `service`
 - Fields are private by default, exposed only via explicit properties
+- Methods are public by default; use `@Hidden` to make a method private
 - Mutable
 - Sealed by default.
 Use `@Extensible` to allow inheritance
 - DI-managed: participates in dependency injection via module bindings